Wardenburg Health Services has a variety of paid positions and volunteer opportunities.

 Our Counseling and Psychiatric Services department offers psychology training programs in a variety of areas.

 Counseling and Psychiatric Services (CAPS) | 303-492-6766

 CAPS volunteers play a vital role in our mission to support the health and wellness of CU students.
 They lend energy, credibility with peers, a student perspective, and wide variety of talents to our services.
 Our volunteers see their CAPS experience as one that is both personally satisfying and helpful in pursuing their career paths.

 Health Promotion | 303-492-2937

-Every fall, Community Health recruits and trains new volunteers.
+Every fall, Health Promotion recruits and trains new volunteers.
 Our volunteers are given the skills needed to educate and connect with peers on various health issues.
 We meet together on a weekly basis to continue learning about the impact of health on all aspects of student life.
-We cover various issues pertaining to student health such as body image, cold care, condoms, contraception, intimate partner violence, nutrition, relaxation (chair massages and aromatherapy), sexual health, sexual assault, sleep, STIs, stress management, tobacco cessation and more!
-For more information click here 303.492.2937
+We cover various issues pertaining to student health such as body image, cold care, nutrition, stress management and relaxation (chair massages and aromatherapy), sleep, sexual health and more!

 The University of Colorado does not discriminate on the basis of race, color, national origin, sex, age, disability, creed, religion, sexual orientation, or veteran status in admission and access to, and treatment and employment in, its educational programs and activities.
 The university takes action to increase ethnic, cultural, and gender diversity, to employ qualified disabled individuals, and to provide equal opportunity to all students and employees.